TradingView Free vs Pro

 • 40,000 historical bars (vs 20,000)

-• No new indicator types beyond Premium
+• No additional indicator types beyond what Premium already includes

-• No additional exchange data included
+• No additional exchange data included automatically

 Which plan is right for you?